Skip Ancestry navigation Skip to Footer Ancestry Home

 Marget

-is the most common spouse name for Pollerd.
+This is the most common name of those married to a Pollerd.

 Ready to learn more about your own family?
 Here are two ways to begin.